Video Retrieval and Multimedia Support

-Video Playback (Source Tab: “Social Media”).
 Video data is gaining importance when it comes to social media.
-Users can play full-length videos directly within the portal, either by clicking on the icons that appear on mouseover in the list of search results, or by using the “Play” button in the full text view.
+Users can play full-length videos directly within the portal, either by clicking on the icons that appear on mouse-over in the list of search results, or by using the “Play” button in the full text view.

-Video Fragment Playback (Source Tab: “Video”).
-A separate source tab allows searching and showing specific sentences within the video transcript.
+A separate data source allows searching and showing specific sentences within the video transcript.
 If such video fragments are available for a given search term, the system automatically adds a video column with play buttons for each listed video fragment.

-Metadata Generation. webLyzard collaborates with Media Mixer, a support action funded by the European Commission’s 7th Framework Programme, to make use of transcripts in combination with innovative multimedia solutions.
-The collaboration with Media Mixer consortium has enabled us to:
+Initially developed together with Media Mixer, a support action funded by the European Commission’s 7th Framework Programme, and further extended as part of the InVID Horizon 2020 Innovation Action, the transcript search is deployed in combination with innovative multimedia solutions, enabling the platform to: